 Natural Cycles is a simple and user-friendly method of contraception.
 This means we have decided to solely include BBT and LH as data entry points to confirm ovulation.
 The app's intelligent algorithm takes a woman's menstrual cycle patterns and monthly variations into consideration, including a woman's cycle history, cycle irregularity, temperature fluctuations, the recent usage of hormonal contraception, ovulation day variation, sperm survival.

 You are now able to track cervical mucus in the app.
-While cervical mucus can be a fertility indicator, our algorithm doesn't take it into account when calculating your fertility.
+While cervical mucus can be a fertility indicator, our algorithm doesn't consider when calculating your fertility.
 Your temperature is the main indicator for detecting ovulation.
 However, tracking cervical mucus in the app is an excellent way to learn more about your unique cycle.
 You can read more about this here.

 If you would like to track other fertility indicators, you can add them to the "Notes" section of your Add Data page.